 Every journey begins with a first step.
-And every story ever made – from the simplest of children’s stories to the most epic tomes and classic films – began with an idea.
-A seed of inspiration that was so compelling to its owner that they devoted their life to develop it into a premise, a concept, a series of drafts and, ultimately, a glorious final product.
+And every story ever made began with an idea.
+A seed of inspiration that was so compelling to its owner that they devoted years of their life to developing it into a premise, a concept, a series of drafts and, ultimately, a glorious final product.

 The originating idea may be tiny, but it is also critical.
 The better you understand

-your inspiration and the message behind it, and the better you manage to retain the integrity of that inspiration as you get deeper and deeper into your story, the more cohesive, authoritative and compelling the final product is likely to be.
+your inspiration and the message behind it, and the better you manage to remember that inspiration as you get deeper and deeper into your story, the more cohesive, authoritative and compelling the final product is likely to be.
 Why?
 Because that original germ contained something visceral — something that resonated with you and your mind and your life — and it is that which you must capture if the final story is to resonate with the minds of others.
 The human truth that sparked your idea is the human truth that has the best chance of gripping someone else.

-So, first, I’m going to talk about how to work that inspiration, how to expand on it effectively in these embryonic moments, and then I will talk specifically about the seeds of the story we are developing through this project, and how they are shaping up.
+So, first, I’m going to talk about how to work that inspiration, how to expand on it effectively in these embryonic moments, and then I will talk specifically about the seeds of the story we are developing through this project.

 Begin at the beginning